wsw70/syncthing-map/README.md

 You can edit `syncthing-map-server.yaml` on the fly - each call to the server reads this config file.

 Finally, each call also creates `syncthing-map-server.html`, an offline version of the map (this is what is actually sent back by the server).

-## TODO

-- a service to provide always up-to-date graphs

 ## What next?